 to do a Postgraduate Certificate in Education (PCE) in Post Compulsory Education at UCE; during which I taught Basic Skills in Prison Education in Bromsgrove.

-After completing my PCE, I went on to work and manage as an Assistant Director at South Birmingham College in Basic Skills and Work Based Learning, managing teams of teachers teaching Adult Basic Skills both within the college environments and in various workplaces and satellite centres around the West Midlands and wider conurbation.
+After completing my PCE, I went on to work and manage as an Assistant Director at South Birmingham College in Basic Skills and Work Based Learning, managing teams of teachers teaching Adult Basic Skills both within the college environment and in various workplaces and satellite centres around the West Midlands and wider conurbation.

 During my time doing this, I also completed a PCE in English Language.
 The irony was that English was one of my least favourite subjects whilst at school, but I must have had a decent grounding in the subject as I passed with flying colours gaining a second, this time from the University of Leicester.